pallets/flask/docs/tutorial/layout.rst

     def hello():
         return 'Hello, World!'

-However, as a project get bigger, it becomes overwhelming to keep all the code in one file.
+However, as a project gets bigger, it becomes overwhelming to keep all the code in one file.
 Python projects use *packages* to organize code into multiple modules that can be imported where needed, and the tutorial will do this as well.